 By Mortz C. Ortigoza

-There are two periods when candidates for elective positions can file substitutes, the Commission on Election (Comelec) said in its newly approved rules.
+There are two period when candidates for elective positions can file substitutes, the Commission on Election (Comelec) said in its newly approved rules.

 The candidate can be either running for the presidential, vice presidential, senatorial, congressional, governorship, vice governorship, provincial board, mayorship, vice mayorship, or councillorship.